itcon-pty-au/typingmind-cloud-backup/README.md

 Cloudflare R2 provides S3 compatible API with a generous 10GB free storage per month.
 Refer [How to setup Cloudflare R2 and use with this extension](https://github.com/itcon-pty-au/typingmind-cloud-backup/blob/main/Cloudflare_R2_HowTo.docx)

 ## Warning
 The extension stores the storage provider credentials in the browser storage (like the original typingmind app) and this is not a secure method.
 The only option you have is to minimize damage caused if someone gets access to the credentials. i.e. Provide minimum permissions to the credentials.
 For Amazon S3, I have provided access policy above.
-However, for S3 compatible providers, its up to you to setup proper access policies.
+However, for other S3 compatible providers, its up to you to setup proper access policies.

 ## About me
 I am a passionate developer dedicated to creating useful tools that can benefit the community.
 My goal is to distribute all of my projects as open source, enabling others to learn, contribute, and innovate together.
 If you appreciate my work and want to support my efforts, feel free to [buy me a coffee](https://buymeacoffee.com/itcon) :heart:!